 We're also seeing some strong private round deals come to the table raising via DAOs and other mechanisms, all of which we are now well-positioned to participate in.
 Similar to 2018, we invested in projects during the downturn and they became some of our best performers ever just a few years later.
 The next wave of web 3 projects will be built during this time period of uncertainty.
 If you're a builder and believe you fit our thesis, please reach out here.

-You can also read our latest Seed Fund update here.
+You can also read our latest Venture Fund update here.

 This Content is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
 Nothing contained on our Site constitutes a solicitation, recommendation, endorsement, or offer by Visary Capital or any third party service provider to buy or sell any securities or other financial instruments in this or in in any other jurisdiction in which such solicitation or offer would be unlawful under the securities laws of such jurisdiction.